allegheny-college-cmpsc-105-spring-2024/resto-colinelder/README.md

 5. Submit work to GitHub using git
 6. Review your colleagues' restaurants/sports sites and write two short reviews
 7. Submit work to GitHub using git
-8. TODO: Check your analytics and make an additional post about the meaning of the data you see
+8. Check your analytics and make an additional post about the meaning of the data you see
-9. TODO: Submit work to GitHub using git
+9. Submit work to GitHub using git

 ## How to clone your repo